Value4AI/Awesome-LLM-in-Social-Science/README.md

 Below we compile *awesome* papers that
 - **evaluate** Large Language Models (LLMs) from a perspective of Social Science.
 - **align** LLMs from a perspective of Social Science.
-- employ LLMs to facilitate research, address issues, and enhance tools in Social Science.
+- employ LLMs to **facilitate research, address issues, and enhance tools** in Social Science.
 - contribute **surveys** or **perspectives** on the above topics.

 Evaluation, alignment, and simulation are by no means orthogonal.
 For example, evaluations require simulations.
 We categorize these papers based on our understanding of their focus.
+This collection has a special focus on Psychology.

 Welcome to contribute and discuss!

+\* Papers with a `⭐️` are contributed by the maintainers of this repository.

 ## Table of Contents